Advanced-Rocketry/AdvancedRocketry/README.md

 - research tree (possible use for planetary data, hire villagers as scientists for you lab!)
 - supports for more power systems
 - remove RF dependance
-- planets actually moving in their orbits
-- Railguns to transfer goods between planets and stations
 - stations can be positioned over certain locations on planets
 - colony management system (seed testificates throughout the universe?)
-- config for mapping dims added by other mods to planets
-- Gravity generators for local areas on planets
 - ground based telescopes
         - water detectors (increases info on %dry) space only
         - chemical detectors (increases chance of finding planets rich in certain ores) space only